top of page

 Agirîn / Agrine / Agrîn

-Fiery; burning; derived from the root for fire.
+Fiery, burning, or aflame; derived from the Kurdish root for fire.

 Ahang / Aheng